World Pulses Day To Be Marked On Feb 10 - UrduPoint

 World Pulses Day To Be Marked On Feb 10

-ISLAMABAD, Feb 5 (UrduPoint / Pakistan Point News - 5th Feb, 2023 ) :World Pulses Day will be marked on February 10 across the globe including Pakistan to recognize the significance and nutritional benefits of pulses (also known as "legumes") pulses are not only nutritional, they can also contribute to the development of sustainable food systems towards eradicating world hunger and poverty.
+ISLAMABAD, Feb 6 (UrduPoint / Pakistan Point News - 6th Feb, 2023 ) :World Pulses Day will be marked on February 10 across the globe including Pakistan to recognize the significance and nutritional benefits of pulses (also known as "legumes") pulses are not only nutritional, but they can also contribute to the development of sustainable food systems towards eradicating world hunger and poverty.

 According to the UN, this is an effective strategy for achieving its 2030 Agenda for Sustainable Development, which aims at strengthening global peace and enhancing food security.